mishalhossin/Discord-AI-Chatbot/README.md

 - Changes its username with the `!changeusr [New username]` command.

-- If anything gose wrong use `!bonk` or `!clear` to clear history ⚠️
+- If anything gose wrong use `!bonk` to clear history ⚠️

 # Steps to install and run 🚩 :
 ### Step 1. 🎬 Git clone repository